BPS-space/bps-space.github.io/index.md

 2. Add your article as a `.md` file in the appropriate folder.
 If a folder does not exist, create one with the name of an existing category.
 If the category does not exist, create the category as well.
+3. Add a link to your new article in the `## Articles` section of `index.md`
-3. Add any asserts (pictures, schematic files, etc.) to a folder with the name of the article in the same parent folder.
+4. Add any assets (pictures, schematic files, etc.) to a folder with the name of the article in the same parent folder.
 If the article is `/electronics/pyro-channels.md`, then an asset will be placed in `/electronics/pyro-channels/schematic1.png`.
-4. Submit a pull request to the main repo and include a short description of your changes
+5. Submit a pull request to the main repo and include a short description of your changes

 [github]: https://github.com/BPS-space/bps-space.github.io